How did 5 ideas to inspire our children to read the Bible start?

 3- Set a weekly Bible lesson for the family where the child becomes the teacher and leads the Bible study.
 The child can either recount what she/he read all week or just conduct the Bible reading during this session.

 5- Reward!
-Determine what is appropriate for your child in terms of how many chapters must be read before a reward is given and ensure that the reward is spiritual in nature (a small icon, a cross bracelet, a storybook).
+Determine what is appropriate for your child in terms of how many chapters they must read before we give a reward and ensure that the reward is spiritual (a small icon, a cross bracelet, a storybook).

 My son’s favorite Bible when he was younger!